SebghatYusuf/everything-plus/docs/USER_GUIDE.md

 ### Windows

-1. Download the latest release from [GitHub Releases](https://github.com/your-username/everything-clone/releases)
+1. Download the latest release from [GitHub Releases](https://github.com/your-username/everything-plus/releases)
 2. Run the installer `EverythingClone-Setup.exe`
 3. Follow the installation wizard
-4. Launch Everything Clone from the Start menu or desktop shortcut
+4. Launch Everything Plus from the Start menu or desktop shortcut

 ### Manual Installation

 1. Ensure you have the [Everything application](https://www.voidtools.com/) installed
 2. Download and extract the portable version
-3. Run `everything-clone.exe`
+3. Run `everything-plus.exe`

 ## Getting Started

 ### First Launch

-On first launch, Everything Clone will:
+On first launch, Everything Plus will:

 1. **Initialize the database** - Creates a local SQLite database for indexing
 2. **Start initial indexing** - Scans your selected drives/folders